< All Posts

 Send Delivery Notifications & Real-Time Alerts

 Your customers want to know what’s happening with their deliveries.
-Keep them informed by sending regular updates and notifications about the delivery status, using text messages, emails, or app notifications.
-Providing estimated delivery times and real-time tracking information helps them plan their day and reduces anxiety about when their package will arrive.
+Keep them informed by sending regular updates and notifications about the delivery status.
+You can do this via text messages, emails, or app notifications.
+Providing estimated delivery times and real-time tracking information helps them plan their day.
+You’ll also reduce their anxiety about when their package will arrive.

 Enable Live GPS Tracking for Customers

-Give customers the ability to track their deliveries in real-time, so they know exactly when to expect them.
-Integrate with mapping services to provide an interactive tracking experience, showing the driver’s location and estimated arrival time.
-Offer customizable notifications, allowing customers to receive alerts when the driver is approaching their location.
+Let your customers track their deliveries in real-time.
+That way, they’ll know exactly when to expect them.
+Integrate with mapping services to provide an interactive tracking experience.
+It’ll show the driver’s location and estimated arrival time.
+You can also offer customizable notifications, so your customers can get alerts when the driver is approaching their location.

 Train Drivers & Dispatchers on Last-Mile Best Practices

-Make sure your drivers and dispatchers know the best ways to deliver packages efficiently and handle any problems that come up.
-Regular training can help them learn how to deal with tricky delivery situations, like gated communities or apartment buildings.
-Give drivers the tools they need, like mobile devices with helpful software, so they can communicate effectively and solve problems quickly.
+Make sure your drivers and dispatchers know the best ways to deliver packages efficiently.
+They’ll also know how to handle any problems that come up.
+Regular training can help them learn how to deal with tricky delivery situations.
+This includes gated communities or apartment buildings.
+Give drivers the tools they need, like mobile devices with helpful software.
+That way, they can communicate effectively and solve problems quickly.

 How AI & Automation Help Prevent Delivery Failures